 5. Black+Decker Spacemaker Multi-Purpose Can Opener

 If your primary goal is saving space, why not go all the way?
-This is G+S’s favorite under-the-cabinet model, and it’s a workhorse that not only houses a can opener, but also a bottle opener, knife sharpener and bag opener.
+This is Your House Garden’s favorite under-the-cabinet model, and it’s a workhorse that not only houses a can opener, but also a bottle opener, knife sharpener and bag opener.
 (Why would you need a bag opener?
 We have no idea, but it’s on there.)
 This is a bulky appliance but the tools are hidden behind a fold-down door, so it looks fairly sleek when bolted onto the underside of a flush-bottom cabinet.

 This is the most powerful electric can opener the review team has checked out, and its strong motor will make quick work of any can you feed it, even large #10 cans.
 There’s an auto-stop feature built into the unit, and the power cord folds into the back of the appliance so you only need to pull out as much as you need to reach an outlet.
 Just be careful when using this Black+Decker model; not only are there sharp edges on the can’s top after it’s cut off, but there are also sharp edges on the plastic door that folds down for use.